 - An agenda is both verbal and written.

-- It requires re-negotiation throughout the appointment, as needed.
+- The agenda may require re-negotiation throughout the appointment, if needed.

 Negotiate and triage priorities on the agenda.
 It’s important to recognize that both you and the client have a responsibility to set and re-negotiate the agenda during the visit.
 Try the following if there are too many agenda items to address during the visit, or if time is running short:

 - “You’ve said that __"client issue"__ is your priority today.
 However, I notice that __" clinician priority"__, and I’m concerned for you.
 Would you agree to discussing that first”?

 - "You've said that ___"client issue 1"__ is your prioritity today.
 However, I notice you are also interested in __"client issue 2 and 3"__ .
 I want to make the best use of your time.
 Which would you like to discuss today and which would you like us to set aside for another day?
 I might be able to give you some handouts on one of them in the meantime."

 - “If time runs short, I’ll give you some information on__"client issue"__ either with a handout, online education website, class or I’ll refer you to an appropriate resource.
 Of course, we can also book another appointment soon, just to discuss your topic.”

 Try one of the following: